bigpapiarnold/smolplanets_documentation/docs/source/project.rst

 Development Phases
 ******************

+.. sidebar:: Phases
+   :subtitle: Description

-Development of SmolPlanets is structured in Phases to increase effiency and and value of the project.
+   Development of SmolPlanets is structured in Phases to i ncrease effiency and and value of the project.
    Additionally it is split up into departments that work mostly for themself.

-.. sidebar:: Sidebar Title
-   :subtitle: Optional Subtitle

-   This is a sidebar.
-It is for text outside the flow of the main text.

-   .. rubric:: This is a rubric inside a sidebar
+   .. rubric:: Note

-   Sidebars often appears beside the main text with a border and background color.
+   Phases are subject to change;
+   Date of release will be posted on discord and twitter.

 Phase 0.5
 =========